avantrec/soco-cli/README.md

 SoCo-CLI can be imported as a streamlined, high-level [API](#using-soco-cli-as-a-python-library) library by other Python programs, and acts as an intermediate abstraction layer between the client program and the underlying SoCo library, simplifying the use of SoCo.

 SoCo-CLI can also run as a simple [HTTP API server](#the-soco-cli-http-api-server), providing access to a huge range of actions via simple HTTP requests.
-(Note that using this functionality requires Python 3.6 or above.)
+(Requires Python 3.6 or above.)

 ## Supported Environments

 - Requires Python 3.5+.
-(The HTTP API Server functionality requires Python 3.6 or above.)
+The HTTP API Server functionality requires Python 3.6 or above.
 - Should run on all platforms supported by Python.
 Tested on various versions of Linux, macOS and Windows.
 - Works with Sonos 'S1' and 'S2' systems, as well as split S1/S2 systems.